Cooking while I’m sleeping

 - 1 Teaspoon Pepper Corns (or ground pepper)

 - 1/4 Cup Apple Cider Vinegar (optional)

 - 8 Cups water (or more if needed to cover ingredients)

 - Place chicken carcass in a Crockpot.
 Add all other ingredients.

 - Put lid on Crockpot and turn Crockpot on low.
 Cook for 12 to 16 hours.
 Let cool.

 - Strain in a fine sieve to remove all the large chunks.
 (This is why I use peppercorns instead of ground pepper).

-- Measure in 1 or 2 cup increments and put into resealable bags and freeze.
-Or, I like to use these large ice cube trays that hold 1/3 cup each.
+- Measure in 1 or 2 cup increments and put into resealable bags and freeze, or, freeze in large ice cube trays, or can in jars using a pressure canner.

 - If using the trays, after they’re frozen I pop out the cubes and put them into a gallon size resealable bag.